C0d3Math/Password_Programs/README.md

 # Password_Programs
-This is for all my programs that check passwords.
+This is for all my programs that are about passwords.